RaviMauryaHootowl/Turn-The-Tables/README.md

 # Turn-The-Tables

-A Data Extration Web App that converts Images to Tables. <br>
+A Data Extraction Web App that converts Images to Tables. <br>
 The Exported Table could be downloaded in xlsx or csv format.

 ## Demo